 Why would I want to teach my children to celebrate war?
 Why would I want them to think that it’s a fun thing?
 I, who studied the photographs of the Civil War battles’ aftermath for a research paper?
 I, who still have images of bloated, dead bodies seared into my brain from photographer Alexander Gardner and Timothy O’Sullivan?
 War is horrible.
 War is disgusting.
 War is brutal and nasty and awful.
 War is sometimes the only option, but we shouldn’t celebrate it.
 We should remember it and strive to avoid it.
 Not play-act and pretend that it’s ok.

 She’s also right about the reenactments ignoring slavery.
 Reenactments are touted as entertainment – a historical form of LARPing, if you will (Live Action Role Play.)
 I went looking for information on reenactments and found disconcerting accounts and images.
 Photographer Anderson Scott spent years photographing Civil War reenactments, and published a book of his images, Whistling Dixie.
-He discussed how there is a range of reenactors from those who love dressing up to the hard-core supremacists:
+Many photographers use the form of a book to get their work seen by the world.
+Many decide to self publish the books, with the help of self publishing companies.
+Scott was no different and he discussed how there is a range of reenactors from those who love dressing up to the hard-core supremacists:

 “But even for the folks whose motivations are ‘benign’ they are engaging in a willful ignorance.
 They are parading around under Confederate flags and that sends a message.”